Prior to reviewing this site all candidates should have reviewed the following link:

-The Waterton Lions Youth Exchange Camp is world-renowned for it’s focus on leadership development.
-The camp is situated in the Canadian Rocky Mountains of Waterton Lakes National Park; the world’s first Peace Park shared by Canada and the United States.
+The Lions Waterton Leadership Camp is world-renowned for it’s focus on leadership development.
+The camp is situated in the Canadian Rocky Mountains near the border of the Provinces of Albert and British Columbia .

 The two goals of this camp are to Develop Leadership and Build Community.